Severe storms knock out power to 40,000 customers in Tulsa metro

 The storm reports included a wind gust of 80 mph between Pryor and Salina, a gust of 75 mph near Oologah, and gusts of 70 mph in Catoosa and Sapulpa.
 Roof damage also was reported in Salina.

-According to the Oklahoma Mesonet, Saturday's maximum wind gusts included 78 mph in Norman, 69 mph in El Reno, 65 mph in Vinita, and 49 mph in Tulsa.
+According to the Oklahoma Mesonet, Saturday’s maximum wind gusts included 78 mph in Norman, 69 mph in El Reno, 65 mph in Vinita and 49 mph in Tulsa.

+OG&E, which provides power to parts of Bixby, Sapulpa, Glenpool and much of central Oklahoma, said power had been restored to 73% of customers who lost it.

+However, an estimated 20,000 customers were still without power as of 4:45 p.m.
+Sunday, the company said.
+It may be until Tuesday until power is restored in some areas, it said.

 Tulsa Mayor G.T.
 Bynum, in a Facebook post, thanked PSO, city workers and first responders for their work in the wake of the storms.

-Note: Update (9 a.m.
-Monday): About 1,200 customers in the Tulsa area remained without power early this morning, according to PSO.